**An anime lover who loves to complain about certain animes BUt also wants to see the good in every anime SEE THE STRUGGLE

 This topic comes in so many forms, it’s almost disgusting.
 This is closely-linked to fanservice, but let me just talk about this one.
 You know those times in anime wherein there is either one, or a lot of girls, that have extremely big boobies, and you know, those cute moe faces, and they all get the amazing guys to like them?
 Yeah, I hate them.
 They are annoying and really painful to watch.

 Stop making characters with big boobs and pretty faces but weak and unlikable characters THE MOST LOVED IN THE ANIME WORLD.
 Don't get me wrong, though.
 I don’t dislike a character just because of how they look.
 I should emphasize on WEAK characters--ones that ALWAYS NEEDS TO BE SAVED AND NEVER GROWS OUT OF IT.
 YOU, GIRLS, CAN DIE AND THIS ANIME WILL STILL DO JUST FINE (sry for that).
-And I know, a lot of guys love those kinds of animes with those kinds of characters so much because somehow, guys love girls that need to be protected and I don’t know if it’s just me that gets annoyed shitless.
+And I know, a lot of people love those kinds of animes with those kinds of characters so much because somehow, people love girls that need to be protected all the freaking time and I don’t know if it’s just me that gets annoyed shitless.
 Pfsh.
 Honestly, they are almost irrelevant to the plot and is just there for face-slash-boob value, as a love interest for the main guy and the other guys, and because of that, they are also there to be annoying.
-Again, they are made for the male audience by male writers.
-Nevertheless, it’s bad.
-It’s annoying.
+UPDATE: Apparently, this can be summarized with the problem called "DAMSEL IN DISTRESS SYNDROME".
+And idek why it's mostly portrayed by girls in animes.
+Girl, you gotta level up, at least...at some point.
+Please.
+I beg you.

 5. LOVE AT FIRST SIGHT